-We have created a strategy that will keep water flowing to NFBWA while reducing groundwater usage by 60% to prevent subsidence.
+We created a strategy that will keep water flowing to NFBWA while reducing groundwater usage by 60% to prevent subsidence.

 NFBWA has partnered with an alliance of regional water providers to construct the impressive infrastructure necessary to serve surface water across the Houston region.
 Our partners in preventing subsidence include Central Harris County Regional Water Authority, City of Houston, Coastal Water Authority, North Harris County Regional Water Authority, and West Harris County Regional Water Authority.